itential/itential.deployer/docs/redis_guide.md

 # Overview

 The playbook and roles in this section install and configure Redis for the Itential Automation Platform.
-There are currently three Redis-related roles:
+There is one Redis-related role:

 * `redis` – Installs Redis and performs a base configuration.
-* `redis_auth` – Configures Redis authentication.
-* `redis_replication` – Configures Redis replication.
+Optionally configures authentication and replication.

 # Roles

 ## Redis Role

 The `redis` role performs a base install of Redis including any OS packages required.
 It will compile and install any custom SELinux profiles.
 It creates the appropriate Linux users, directories, log files, and systemd services.
 It uses a template to generate a configuration file with some potential features available in other roles commented out.
-It will start the redis service when complete.
+It will start the Redis service when complete.

-## Redis Auth Role
+### Authentication

-The `redis_auth` role performs tasks to require authentication (username and password) when communicating with the Redis server.
+Optionally, the `redis` role performs tasks to require authentication (username and password) when communicating with the Redis server.
 It adjusts the Redis config file and adds each of the required users and applies appropriate ACLs (see table).
 The "default" Redis user is disabled.
 It modifies the Redis config file to use the appropriate user while doing replication.
 It adjusts the Sentinel config file to enable the correct Sentinel user to monitor the redis cluster, if required.
 It disables the default user in both Redis and Redis Sentinel.
-It will restart the redis service and the Sentinel service (if required) when complete.

 More info on Redis authorization: https://redis.io/docs/manual/security/